nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

 5. Predeploy the new VSD node one.

-     `./metro-ansible vsd_ha_upgrade_predeploy_1 -vvvv`
+     `metroae vsd_ha_upgrade_predeploy_1 -vvvv`

      The new VSD node one is now up and running; it is not yet configured.

-     **Troubleshotting**: If you experience a failure, delete the newly-created node by executing the command `./metro-ansible vsd_ha_upgrade_destroy_1`, then re-execute the predeploy command.
-Do NOT run `vsd_destroy` as this command destroys the "old" VM
+     **Troubleshotting**: If you experience a failure, delete the newly-created node by executing the command `metroae vsd_ha_upgrade_destroy_1`, then re-execute the predeploy command.
+Do NOT run `vsd_destroy` as this command destroys the "old" VM.

 6. Deploy the new VSD node one.

-     `./metro-ansible vsd_ha_upgrade_deploy_1 -vvvv`
+     `metroae vsd_ha_upgrade_deploy_1 -vvvv`

      All three VSD nodes are upgraded.

      **Troubleshooting**: If you experience a failure before the VSD install script runs, re-execute the command.
-If it fails a second time or if the failure occurs after the VSD install script runs, destroy the VMs (either manually or with the command `./metro-ansible vsd_ha_upgrade_destroy_1`) then re-execute the deploy command.
+If it fails a second time or if the failure occurs after the VSD install script runs, destroy the VMs (either manually or with the command `metroae vsd_ha_upgrade_destroy_1`) then re-execute the deploy command.
 Do NOT run `vsd_destroy` as this command destroys the "old" VM.

 7. Set the VSD upgrade complete flag.

-     `./metro-ansible vsd_upgrade_complete -vvvv`
+     `metroae vsd_upgrade_complete -vvvv`

      The upgrade flag is set to complete.